-multiplicity and E_t spectra of associated jets.
+Some systematics are common to the indirect production and the direct production.
+The efficiencies of the isolation requirement in the Monte Carlo and $Z \to e^+e^-$ control sample cannot be compared directly due to differences in the $E_t$ -spectra of the electromagnetic cluster, and the multiplicity and $E_t$ spectra of associated jets.
 The difference (14%) is taken to be the uncertainty in the efficiency of the photon identification cuts.
-The systematic uncertainty on the b-tagging efficiency (9%) is the statistical uncertainty in comparisons of the Monte Carlo calculation and data.
+The systematic uncertainty on the b-tagging efficiency (9%) is the statistical uncertainty in comparisons of the Monte Carlo and data.
 The systematic uncertainty on the luminosity (4%) reflects the stability of luminosity measurements.

 We next evaluate systematics specifically for the indirect production.
 The baseline parton distribution function is CTEQ4L.
-Comparing the efficiency with this PDF to the efficiencies obtained with Martin-Roberts-Stirling set D0' (MRSD0') [24] and Glock-Reya-Vogt 1994 (GRV 94) leading order (LO) results [25] for the squark and gluino production, we find a standard deviation of 5%.
-Turning off initial and final-state radiation (ISR/FSR) in the Monte Carlo calculation increases the efficiency by 1% and 2%, respectively, and we take half of these as the respective systematics.
+Comparing the efficiency with this PDF to the efficiencies obtained with MRSD0' [24] and GRV-94LO [25] for the squark and gluino production, we find a standard deviation of 5%.
+Turning off initial- and final-state radiation (ISR/FSR) in the Monte Carlo increases the efficiency by 1% and 2% respectively and we take half of these as the respective systematics.
 Varying the jet energy scale by 10% causes the efficiency to change by 4%.
 In quadrature, the total systematic for the indirect production is 18%.

-Evaluating the same systematics for the direct production, we find the uncertainty from the choice of the PDF is 5%, from the ISR/FSR is 2%/9%, and from the jet energy scale is 4%.
+Evaluating the same systematics for the direct production, we find the uncertainty from the choice of PDF is 5%, from ISR/FSR is 2%/9%, and from jet energy scale is 4%.
 In quadrature, the total systematic uncertainty for the direct production is 20%.

-5. Limits on the $\tilde{\chi}2^0 \rightarrow \gamma \tilde{\chi}1^0$ model, indirect production
+5. Limits on the $\tilde{\chi}2^0 \to \gamma \tilde{\chi}1^0$ Model, Indirect Production

-To calculate an approximate upper limit on the number of $\gamma b E_t$ events from squark and gluino production, we use the limit implied from the observed two events, including the effect of the systematic uncertainties [26,27].
-We divide the

-Poisson probability for observing ≤ 2 events for a given expected signal and background, convoluted with the uncertainties, by the Poisson probability for observing ≤ 2 events for a given background only, also convoluted with the uncertainties.
+To calculate an approximate upper limit on the number of $\gamma b E_t$ events from squark and gluino production, we use the limit implied from the observed 2 events, including the effect of the systematic uncertainties [26,27].
+We divide the Poisson probability for observing $\leq 2$ events for a given expected signal and background, convoluted with the uncertainties, by the Poisson probability for observing $\leq 2$ events for a given background only, also convoluted with the uncertainties.
 The number of expected signal events is increased until the ratio falls below 5%, leading to an approximate 95% confidence level limit of 6.3 events.
 Other limits in this paper are computed similarly.

 This upper limit, the efficiency described above (also see Table XII), and the luminosity, 85 pb-1, are combined to find the cross section limit for this model.
 The theoretical cross section is calculated at NLO using the PROSPINO program [28].
 The effect is to uniformly increase the strong interaction production cross sections by 30% (improving the limit).
 At the baseline point (including squarks and gluinos) described above, we expect 18.5 events, so this point is excluded.
 Next we find the limit as a function of the gluino mass.
 The squark mass is 10 GeV below the gluino mass and the rest of the sparticles are as in the baseline point.
 We can exclude gluinos out to a mass of 245 GeV in this model.
-The limits are displayed in Table XII and Fig. 9.
+The limits are displayed in Table XII and Figure 9.